The overarching responsibility of the marketer is to persuade the audience of one thing: why they should choose your company instead of another.

 After you have direct quotes that attribute real emotions to your audience, you can use that information throughout the customer experience — from advertising campaigns that attract interest to the email campaigns that help grow that interest into intent.

 Speaking to their audience on an emotional level is something Slack does brilliantly in their advertising.
-The company’s new video spot doesn’t rely solely on logic to sell their product; instead, the campaign shows how cute animals (emotional cue) use Slack to work together and build an incredible product (emotional cue).
+The company’s video spot doesn’t rely solely on logic to sell their product; instead, the campaign shows how cute animals (emotional cue) use Slack to work together and build an incredible product (emotional cue).

 In this campaign, Slack appeals directly to the emotional needs of the audience.
 Everyone wants to accomplish something important at their job — to feel like they have meaning — so Slack positions their product as a gateway to achieving that feeling.

 A narrower application of this strategy can also be found in the company’s banner ads.
 Instead of talking about features or pricing, Slack connects its product with a feeling.

 While advertising is an obvious outlet for pathos, empathy has a place in the operational aspects of marketing as well.

 Every time you design a new email campaign, empathy plays a part.
 Marketing automation technology has given marketers an unprecedented ability to email their audience.
 But how closely the marketer empathizes with the recipients can affect how many messages are sent, how often they’re sent, and how useful they are.